Categories: Architecture, Programming

 The second option does lead to duplicated code; different projects are solving similar problems and so producing code which is similar code - but not identical, as their usecases are not identical.

 I think the first option could be compared to Maoist economics; everyone should keep the good of the whole in mind, and the system will be centrally planned and managed for the good of the whole.
 I see the second option as capitalist in nature; each project is responsible only for its own success - though where it results in a module which could be useful to others, that could potentially try to “market” itself as a standalone product and will succeed or fail depending on whether it can find customers.
 The capitalist approach is, at least in theory, less efficient due to the duplicated work.
-However it is more scalable, due to the lack coupling via the shared libraries.
+However it is more scalable, due to the lack of coupling via the shared libraries.
 And historically, planned economies have never turned out quite as well in practice as they seemed in theory.

 The second option can also be implemented by making use of shared libraries an internal implementation detail, ie applying build or runtime tools which embed dependencies into the consumer in a way that makes them invisible to the user.
 Languages which use static linking can do this very effectively.
 Languages which use runtime linking (eg Java) need to use tricks such as shading, OSGi, or JPMS.
 These approaches do increase the code-size of the resulting application, but that’s seldom a limiting factor in modern systems.
-These approaches do work only when the shared code types are not exposed via the API offered by the consuming code but that’s not too hard to ensure.
+These approaches work only when the shared code types are not exposed via the API offered by the consuming code but that’s not too hard to ensure.

 Thoughts on SYSV/BSD Monorepos vs Linux Polyrepos